Health Care for Asylum Seekers

 Pregnant people and children

-Arkansas, California, Connecticut, Illinois, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New Jersey, New York, Oklahoma, Oregon, Rhode Island, South Dakota, Tennessee, Texas, Vermont, Virginia, Washington, Washington D.C., and Wisconsin
+• Arkansas, California, Connecticut, Illinois, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New Jersey, New York, Oklahoma, Oregon, Rhode Island, South Dakota, Tennessee, Texas, Vermont, Virginia, Washington, Washington D.C., and Wisconsin

-States with health insurance for children who qualify as “lawfully residing,” including children with a work permit based on seeking asylum, or children under 14 years old who applied for asylum at least 180 days ago:
+• States with government health insurance for children who qualify as “lawfully residing,” including children with a work permit based on seeking asylum, or children under 14 years old who applied for asylum at least 180 days ago:

-Arkansas, Colorado, Delaware, Florida, Georgia, Indiana, Iowa, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Pennsylvania, South Carolina, Texas, Virginia, West Virginia, and Wisconsin
+• Arkansas, Colorado, Delaware, Florida, Georgia, Hawaii, Indiana, Iowa, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Pennsylvania, South Carolina, Texas, Virginia, West Virginia, and Wisconsin

 Please note: if your child was born in the United States, they are a U.S. citizen and are eligible for government health insurance in every state.
 U.S. citizen children are eligible for government health insurance regardless of the immigration status of their parents.